JOJOexchange/smart-contract-EVM/README.md

 - Virtual credit

 ## Trading: Off-chain matching, on-chain settlement
 JOJODealer uses the orderbook model to provide liquidity.
-Orders are placed, canceled and mathced off-chain, while the final settlement occurs on-chain.
+Orders are placed, canceled and matched off-chain, while the final settlement occurs on-chain.
 This architecture is similar to 0xProtocol, which allows for an excellent trading experience while keeping the system decentralized enough.

 It is implemented by users signing orders and sending them to JOJO's server.
 Whenever orders are matched, JOJO's server submits these orders to the blockchain and immediately notifies the user on the front end.